icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/editing-digital-archive-handbook.md

 This will create a static website located in the project directory under /site/.
 The contents of this folder can be transferred anywhere where the documentation needs to be viewed, i.e. inside the ICAEW VDI.

-The contents of /site/ should be copied over to \\icaew.co.uk\met2\ICAEW\DA\ICAEW Digital Archive Handbook and G:\Apps\Passport\ICAEW Digital Archive Handbook.
+The contents of /site/ should be copied over to G:\Apps\Passport\ICAEW Digital Archive Handbook.